Sunday, December 10, 2017

 Photo by Rene's sister, Mona

 Rene died at a time when I couldn't cope with one more loss.
 Surprisingly, her spirit seemed to linger with me, filling me with inexplicable laughter whenever I felt overwhelmed by her absence.
 She stayed with me for nine months, until the night I dreamed of unusual home where a woman was about to give birth.
-Rene had always been a source of laughter and joy, but this experience revealed her enduring presence in my life.
+Rene had always been a source of laughter and joy, but this experience revealed her enduring presence in the living world.

 At the moment of my mother’s death, I saw her spirit ascend in an instant to a cloud where she held a harp and everything difficult about her had fallen away.
 My mother spent years hiding from the world; that was the afterlife she would have wanted.